ksmithut/bower-files/README.md

 ```

 You may also get the `deps` property, which will be an object hash with all of
 the bower components as keys.
+Note that this is not guaranteed to be in the
+correct order.
+If you need the correct order, use the next option.

 ```javascript
 lib.deps;